Alan Koch (soccer): Vancouver Whitecaps FC W-League

 Koch also had a spell in charge of the Vancouver Whitecaps W-League team in 2009.
-He guided the Women's team to a 5th-place finish which narrowly missed out on the playoffs.
+He performed an instrumental role in stabilizing the women’s program during a challenging transition period as he guided the Women's team to a 5th-place finish, which saw them narrowly missed out on the playoffs.

 Simon Fraser University

 Koch spent seven seasons at Simon Fraser University as the head coach of the Men's Soccer Team.
 He was the 2009 and 2010 AII coach of the year, and also the 2010, 2011, 2012 GNAC coach of the year.
 2011 was also a landmark season for the Men's Soccer Team as they became the first non-American school to be ranked in the NCAA top 25.
 On 18 October 2011, the Men's Soccer Team reached No. 1 in the NCAA division 2 national rankings.
 At the conclusion of the NCAA regular season, the Men's Soccer Team remained as the No. 1 team in the NCAA.
 In November 2012, Simon Fraser University became the first Canadian team to qualify for an NCAA division 2 National Tournament.
 The team went on a historic run and qualified for the Final Four hosted in Evans, Georgia.
 At the end of the NCAA season, the Men's Soccer team became the No. 3 ranked team in the NCAA.
 On 5 December 2012, Koch was named NSCAA Regional Coach of the year.
 During the 2012 season, Koch and the Simon Fraser University Men's Soccer team were featured in the New York Times.
 In 2013, Koch again led Simon Fraser to another top four appearance in the NCAA Soccer Division 2 National Tournament.
+During his tenure at Simon Fraser University, Koch successfully transformed an underperforming program that had only reached one semifinal in 25 years into a consistent national contender, leading the team to three national semifinals in seven seasons and delivered the only undefeated season in the programs history in 2010.